charlotte-pel/temporalCNN/README.md

 # Temporal Convolutional Neural Network
 Training temporal Convolution Neural Netoworks (CNNs) on satelitte image time series.
 This code is supporting a paper submitted in IEEE Transactions on Geoscience and Remote Sensing (under review):
-https://arxiv.org/abs/1811.101660 - Temporal Convolutional Neural Network for the Classification of Satellite Image Time Series
+https://arxiv.org/abs/1811.10166 - Temporal Convolutional Neural Network for the Classification of Satellite Image Time Series

+More information about our research at https://sites.google.com/site/charpelletier, http://www.francois-petitjean.com/Research/, and http://i.giwebb.com/

 ## Prerequisites
 This code relies Pyhton 3.6 (and it should work on Python 2.7) and Keras with Tensorflow backend.